dentarg/auth0-blog/_posts/2017-03-22-add-sso-for-disqus-on-your-wordpress-site-with-auth0.markdown

 **TL;DR** [Disqus](https://disqus.com/) is a great tool for adding interactivity through conversation and comments to your blog.
 Integrating it with your WordPress site is really simple.
 The downside to Disqus is that it requires another set of credentials before users can interact with your site.
 Today, we'll show how to eliminate the need for users to log in twice with Auth0 and Single Sign On (SSO) for a better user experience.

 [WordPress](https://wordpress.org/) makes it easy to create blogs and other media sites.
 It is one of the leading CMS systems out there, and allows developers to create powerful websites that users can engage with.
 The default comment capability from WordPress can be greatly improved through the addition of the [Disqus WordPress Plugin](https://wordpress.org/plugins/disqus-comment-system/).
 Disqus provides a really nice interface for tracking and interacting with users through comments and reviews.
 The one downfall to Disqus is that it requires users to have a separate login alongside their WordPress credentials.
 That’s where SSO comes in.
-With SSO enabled for your Disqus account, your WordPress user accounts will automatically integrate with Disqus, enabling users to comment without having to log in to Disqus as well as WordPress.
+With SSO enabled for your Disqus account, your WordPress user accounts will automatically integrate with Disqus, enabling users to comment without having to log into Disqus as well as WordPress.

 ---